reef-pi/reef-pi/doc/cron.md

 ## Job schedule specification

-Every job specified in reef-pi is triggered at a given schedule.
-A typical schedule specifies day, time details for the trigger. reef-pi uses [cron](https://en.wikipedia.org/wiki/Cron) like specification to define job schedules.
+Each job in reef-pi is executed at a given schedule.
+A job's schedule specifies day and time related details. reef-pi uses [cron](https://en.wikipedia.org/wiki/Cron) like specification to define job schedules.

 Following is a summary of the specification